 Trevor has also had a visual makeover, sporting a decidedly darker outfit and black cape, though he isn’t as enthusiastic about the adventure.
 Trevor frequently questions what he is doing no matter the season, but now he finds himself in love with a woman who wants them to dive into even more danger.

-While much of their adventuring in the interim between seasons is discussed, much of their time is spent in one place; The town of Lindenfield.
+While much of their adventuring in the interim between seasons is discussed, much of their time is spent in one place; The town of Lindenfeld.
 After a mysterious night creature entered the town’s priory, strange things began happening.
-Shady characters from all around come to Lindenfield, joining the priory’s shady cult which worships Dracula.
-The judge of Lindenfield asks Trevor and Sypha to investigate.
+Shady characters from all around come to Lindenfeld, joining the priory’s shady cult which worships Dracula.
+The judge of Lindenfeld asks Trevor and Sypha to investigate.

 Meanwhile, investigating the priory’s paranormal happenings for his own reasons is the eccentric Saint Germain, voiced by none other than Bill Nighy (Shaun of the Dead, Underworld).
 Saint Germain immediately makes an impression.
 He’s a man out of time, possibly literally, with a swagger that wins your affection quickly.

 Saint Germain’s banter and way of weaseling his way out of trouble in such a gentlemanly manner was a delight.
 He stole the show the entire season, even up against MVP’s like Trevor, Sypha, and Isaac.
 His inclusion is also clever, as his motivations and the end of the road for the mystery in Lindenfeld open up the series for a veritable multiverse.

 Some time ago it was confirmed that the creators of Castlevania would be producing an animated Devil May Cry series.
 Oddly enough though, executive producer Adi Shankar said it would be part of a shared multiverse.
 The potential is awesome and it makes total sense that Shankar would push for something like this, given his past talk about such a concept.